 The purpose of the Community Assistance Grant is to identify and aid non-profit agencies in Greater Boston whose proposed funding would go towards one of the components of our mission.
 Grants may be awarded in an amount up to, but not exceeding $2,500.

-Our 2019 Community Assistance Grant recipients are:
+Past Community Assistance Grant recipients include:

 - Health Care Without Walls, in support of their Housing Search and Support Project (HSSP)

 - Family Nurturing Center of MA, in support of their Welcome Baby program for Allston-Brighton

 - RESPOND, Inc., in support of their SAFER program at the Suffolk County House of Correction